 Understanding Regular Medical Scrubs

-In the medical profession, scrubs are the traditional uniform worn by most healthcare staff, so they are familiar with the uniform.
+In the medical profession, Medical scrubs are the traditional uniform worn by most healthcare staff, so they are familiar with the uniform.
 Most are designed to be reliable, easily constructed, feature functional pockets, and have a traditional design that works for a variety of healthcare environments.

 These are typically made of reliable fabric blends that are designed for repeated washings, everyday wear, and regular hospital use.